-As one of the leading hand surgery specialists in northern NJ, Dr. Janet Yueh at Cohen/Winters Plastic Surgery sees patients of all ages plagued by carpal tunnel syndrome in our Bergen County office.
+As a hand surgery specialists in northern NJ, Dr. Janet Yueh at Cohen/Winters Plastic Surgery sees patients of all ages plagued by carpal tunnel syndrome in our Bergen County office.

 The need for carpal tunnel surgery is expanding due to repetitive stress damage that can often occur from demanding workplaces, sports activities and using the keyboard on portable computers, pads laptops and mobile phones.